 What are “Other contacts”

 This last group, called “Other contacts,” is a separate contact repository and often confuses people.
 Google may automatically create these entries.
-For example, if you sent an email to some support address, that email address would show in “Other Contacts.”
+For example, if you sent an email to a support address, that email address would show in “Other Contacts.”
 You didn’t explicitly save the email address, but Google did based on your Gmail settings.

 This contact creation is done as a convenience for you so that the email address can appear as an auto-complete entry.
 The thinking is these email addresses are not frequently used, so they aren’t a priority.
 And, unlike default contacts, you won’t see a contact count.